AnujMahajanOxf/MAVEN/README.md

 # MAVEN
-Code and poster for MAVEN: Multi-Agent Variational Exploration.
+Code, poster and slides for MAVEN: Multi-Agent Variational Exploration, NeurIPS 2019.

 The paper can be found at https://arxiv.org/abs/1910.07483.